 In the last years, major changes in the organization of agricultural production and in the perception of rural space have taken place.
-Important determinants of these changes are the liberalization of agricultural markets, the increasing consideration of environmental concerns, a far-reaching move towards a recognition of the multifunctionality of rural space and towards supporting a diversification of agricultural and, more widely, rural activities (Knickel, Tisenkopfs and Peter, 2008).
+Important determinants of these changes are the liberalization of agricultural markets, the increasing consideration of environmental concerns, a far-reaching move recognition of towards а the multifunctionality of rural space and towards supporting a diversification of agricultural and, more widely, rural activities (Knickel, Tisenkopfs and Peter, 2008).
 Mountain agriculture cannot compete in national and international markets any more.